kinecosystem/kin-core-docs/docs/getting-started.md

 Onboarding a user involves the following steps:

 1. The user (client) creates an account.
-1. That accounts gets funded by a funding service.
+1. That accounts gets fees, funded by a funding service.
 1. The user activates the account for sending and receiving KIN.
+1. That account gets KIN, funded by a KIN faucet service.

 ### Backend Services